tomsquest/tomsquest.github.io/_posts/2011-05-13-better-autocompletes-with-fuzzy-matching.md

 end
 ```

 The find_countries method can serve as an example.
-It uses exact and partial matching and use the Levenshtein distance to add some more results.
-A real-world-awesome-production implementation would be different, by narrowing the results (less results, lower distance).
+It uses exact and partial matching and uses the Levenshtein distance to add some more results.
+A real-world-awesome-production implementation would be different by narrowing the results (fewer results, lower distance).

 ## Wrapping up

 With a minimal mathematical background and a minimal technical setup (no indexing, no DB specific feature), we have boosted our autocomplete results.

-We've seen how to setup a quick-and-simple sinatra app which computes on the Levenshtein distance on the backend.
+We've seen how to set up a quick-and-simple sinatra app which computes on the Levenshtein distance on the backend.
 The Frontend was easily done using the JQuery UI Autocomplete widget.

 For advanced use cases, we should improve the way we mix the Fuzzy-maching results with the strictly matching results.
-Switching to a better algorithm, or a set of algorithm (Longest common substring + Dameau-Levenshtein) could also be easily done.
+Switching to a better algorithm, or a set of algorithms (Longest common substring + Dameau-Levenshtein) could also be easily done.

-The complete source code is available on Github: <https://github.com/tomsquest/better-autocompletes-with-fuzzy-matching>
+The complete source code is available on GitHub: <https://github.com/tomsquest/better-autocompletes-with-fuzzy-matching>